vverecke/vverecke.github.io/docs/index.markdown

 **Migrations** - From self-hosted to cloud, from EC2 to EKS.
 Name it and I plan & implement it.

-**Automated CI/CD Pipeline** - Self-service for developers, self-healing for deployments.
+**Automated CI/CD Pipelines** - Self-service for developers, self-healing for deployments.

 **Kubernetes Cluster Optimization** - I fine-tune infrastructure to match project needs and find where the money leaks with cost tracking.